ZarnackGroup/Share_Knowledge/README.md

 # FirstSteps
 Infos for students

-There a solutions to most problems on StackOverflow and the Biostar Forum.
+There are solutions to most problems on StackOverflow and the Biostar Forum.

 If you are stuck you can also always post in our slack questions channel!